 Etiology and Risk Factors

-Overall, NEC affects one in 2,000 to 4,000 births, or between 1% and 5% of neonatal intensive care unit admissions.
-The disease occurs in nearly 10% of premature infants but is rare in full term infants.
+Overall, NEC affects one in 2,000 to 4,000 births, or between one percent and five percent of neonatal intensive care unit admissions.
+The disease occurs in nearly 10 percent of premature infants but is rare in full term infants.
 Although the exact cause of NEC is still unknown, there are many theories to explain why NEC affects mainly premature infants.
 The only consistent observations made in infants who develop NEC are the presence of prematurity and formula feeding.
 The premature infant has immature lungs and immature intestines.
 Therefore, any decrease in oxygen delivery to the intestines, because the lungs cannot oxygenate the blood adequately, will damage the lining of the intestinal wall.
 This damage to the bowel wall will allow bacteria that normally live inside the intestine to invade the wall of the intestine and cause local infection and inflammation (NEC) that can eventually lead to rupture or perforation of the intestine.

 NEC typically develops within the first 2 weeks of life in a premature infant who is being fed with formula as opposed to breast milk.
 One of the first signs of NEC is the inability of the infant to tolerate the feedings.
 This is often associated with abdominal distention (bloating) and vomiting bile (green).
 The infant may also have bloody stools because of the infection of the bowel wall.
 If the infection is not recognized early, then the child may develop a low respiratory rate or periodic breathing (apnea) and a low heart rate that may necessitate insertion of a breathing tube.
 Other findings may include a red and tender abdomen (see Figure 1), diarrhea, lethargy (listlessness) and shock (decreased blood pressure).

 The diagnosis of NEC is usually confirmed by the presence of gas or air bubbles in the wall of the intestine on an abdominal X-ray (see Figure 2A).
 Other radiographic findings may include the presence of air bubbles in some of the veins that go to the liver, or the presence of air outside of the intestines in the abdominal cavity (see Figure 2B).
-Blood tests may reveal decreased number of platelets, which normally help form blood clots and prevent bleeding, and decreased number of white blood cells, which normally help fight bacterial infections.
+Blood tests may reveal a decreased number of platelets, which normally help form blood clots and prevent bleeding, and a decreased number of white blood cells, which normally help fight bacterial infections.
 These findings put the infant at risk for bleeding and serious systemic infection.

 The majority of infants with NEC are initially treated medically and symptoms often resolve without requiring surgery.
 Initial treatment of NEC consists of the following:

 The operation consists of removing the piece of intestine that has ruptured or is about to rupture.
 The surgeon tries very hard to preserve as much intestine as possible by removing only the segments that appear to be frankly dead or have ruptured (see Figure 3B).
 In most instances, especially if the baby is very sick (in shock for instance) or if there is extensive spillage of stool in the abdomen, the surgeon may decide to bring out a viable piece of proximal intestine (the segment of intestine that is located closest to the stomach) to the abdomen in order to avoid continued spillage of stool in the abdomen; this is known as an ostomy.
 In this instance, the baby will poop out of the stoma instead of spilling stool into the abdomen.
 The stoma should allow sufficient time for the baby to recover from the infection with the help of antibiotics and other treatments.
-If the child recovers, after 6-8 weeks, he can be brought back to the operating room to undergo reversal of the stoma to restore continuity of the bowel so that the poop will come out of the anus once again.
+If the child recovers, after six to eight weeks, he can be brought back to the operating room to undergo reversal of the stoma to restore continuity of the bowel so that the poop will come out of the anus once again.

 Most infants who develop NEC recover fully and do not have further feeding problems.
 In some cases, scarring and narrowing of the bowel may develop and can lead to future intestinal obstruction or blockage.
 Another residual problem may be malabsorption (the inability of the bowel to absorb nutrients normally).
 This is more common in children who require surgery for NEC and lose a large segment of intestine.
 Still, there are some infants who lose so much intestine from the infection that they do not have enough intestine left to survive.
 These infants may end up requiring a bowel transplant to survive.